 XL bullies are crossbreeds and Kennel Club breed standards do not exist.
-There are currently no exact specifications for this type of dog.
 The government has therefore created its own specifications for the breed, which includes the size of their head and muzzle, their build, and the height and length of their body.
 Breed name, genetics and parentage are not considered.

 The government has confirmed that the minimum height specified is a necessary requirement to meet the XL bully type specifications.
 The height should be measured from the ground to your dog’s withers (the top of the shoulders).
 For adult males this is from 20 inches, and females from 19 inches.
-If your dog does not meet this height requirement, they will not be typed as an XL bully.
-If they do, assess them against the rest of the specifications.
+Dogs that do not meet this height requirement will not be typed as an XL bully.
+If they do, they should be assessed against the rest of the specifications.

 - your dog is microchipped and neutered (by the deadlines provided)